noahehall/theBookOfNoah/aws_developer.md

     - client side encryption
       + you encrypt data yourself on the client side and uploading to S3 and its saved as encrypted data
   21. what types of storage gateways available on S3?
-    - file gateway: for flat files, sotred directly on S3
+    - file gateway:
+      + for flat files, stored directly on S3
     - volume gateway:
       + stored volumes: entire dataset is stored on site and is backed up asynchronously backed up to s3 (block based storage)
       + cached volumes: entire data set is stored on s3 and the most frequenlty accessed data is cached on site